Tokyo governor says Olympics facing 'major issue' after Mori's sexist remarks

 “Unfortunately in this country, social pressure prohibits women from speaking out about inequality - which makes yesterday’s sexism row even more significant for Japan.”

-Japan persistently trails its peers on promoting gender equality, ranking 121 out of 153 nations surveyed in the 2020 global gender gap report of the World Economic Forum.
+Japan persistently trails its peers in promoting gender equality, ranking 121 out of 153 nations surveyed in the 2020 global gender gap report of the World Economic Forum.

 “I felt anger for the first time in a while,” pro soccer player Shiho Shimoyamada said in a tweet.